Question: What is the Louisiana Optional Retirement Plan (ORP) ?

 Answer: The Louisiana ORP is a defined contribution plan under Internal Revenue Code (IRC) section 401(a).
-It is offered to certain employees of Louisiana's public institutions of higher education as an alternative to the Teachers' Retirement System of Louisiana (TRSL).
+It is offered to certain employees of Louisiana's public institutions of higher education as an alternative to the State's retirement plan.
 Both employee and employer contribute an amount to a variable annuity based on a percentage of the employee's salary -- those contributions are allocated among investment options chosen by the employee.
 The account value is based on the contributions and any earnings on those contributions.

 Question: What are the major benefits to eligible employees who choose the Louisiana ORP?